 - 5.3.1 The Board's assessment of whether to recognise a Contingent Asset will, in accordance with Rule G2.3(2), involve comparing the guarantor's resources (in the event of the failure of the employer) with the deemed value of a contingent asset for levy purposes. - 5.3.2 Since the introduction of a trustee certification requirement for the 2012/13 levy year, we have seen a relatively high failure rate amongst Type A Contingent Asset submissions often on the basis that insufficient evidence to demonstrate the guarantor could meet the Realisable Recovery has been provided.
 In particular, we have seen evidence that the guarantor's position is sometimes only seriously considered by trustees post-certification after the Contingent Asset was selected for assessment. - 5.3.3 From the 2018/19 levy year we therefore strengthened our requirements by introducing new rules in respect of the Risk Reduction Test and guarantor strength.
 These new rules apply again this year and provide that: - (a) Where a guarantor strength report that, in the Board's opinion, is consistent with the Contingent Asset Guidance, is obtained by the trustees before the Measurement Time, the Risk Reduction Test will be deemed to be met. - (b) Where no such guarantor strength report is obtained, and the levy reduction that would otherwise result from the recognition of the contingent asset (assuming all other requirements are met) would be £100,000 or more, the Board has a discretion to permit the trustees to provide further information but is under no obligation to do so.
 When considering this discretion, one factor the Board will have regard to is the failure of the trustees to obtain a guarantor strength report prior to the Measurement Time. - 5.3.4 The new rules outlined above amount, in effect, to a requirement for schemes over the £100,000 threshold to have obtained a guarantor strength report; the Board's discretion to accept further information from a scheme over the £100,000 threshold will take into account the trustees' failure to obtain such a report.
-Schemes below the threshold may also obtain a report voluntarily, so the new rules give all schemes, regardless of the possible levy reduction, the opportunity to obtain certainty as to the acceptance of their Type A Contingent Asset by obtaining a guarantor strength report. - 5.3.5 We believe that these new requirements will help ensure our Type A Contingent Asset regime is more risk reflective, but they reflect the assessment process that we consider schemes should already be carrying out in practice. - 5.3.6 We also require the professional advisor preparing the guarantor strength report to include a duty of care to the Board, enabling the Board to rely on the contents of the report for the purposes of charging a levy.
-See paragraph 6.3 below. - 5.3.7 The report should be prepared by an independent covenant advisor or other appropriate professional (with relevant insolvency experience), with input from other advisors (for example the trustees' legal advisors) as the covenant advisor considers appropriate.
+Schemes below the threshold may also obtain a report voluntarily, so the new rules give all schemes, regardless of the possible levy reduction, the opportunity to obtain certainty as to the acceptance of their Type A Contingent Asset by obtaining a guarantor strength report.
+Schemes should note that the same requirements in relation to the content and substance of the guarantor strength report apply whether the levy saving is above or below £100,000.
+For example, the duty of care is still needed where the levy saving is expected to be under £100,000. - 5.3.5 We believe that these new requirements will help ensure our Type A Contingent

+Asset regime is more risk reflective, but they reflect the assessment process that we consider schemes should already be carrying out in practice.